How Warming Winters Are Affecting Everything

 On Alaska's western coast, thick winter sea ice has long protected remote villages from storms.
 But that ice cover has been freezing later and shrinking to record lows, allowing strong waves to eat away at land made fragile by thawing permafrost.
 After years of struggle, the village of Newtok late last year started moving residents to safer ground farther inland.

-Inupiat on Alaska's North Slope use sea ice as a platform from which to hunt bowhead whale and walrus.
+Inupiat on Alaska's North Slope use sea ice as a platform from which to hunt bowhead whales and walruses.
 Diminished ice in the Arctic is making those harvests more difficult.

 Poor ice formation is also making it riskier for Alaskans who rely on ice roads, built on some of the state's rural rivers during winter, to move freight and other goods.
 In recent years, residents have blamed warm temperatures for the deaths of a number of people whose snowmobiles or all-terrain vehicles fell through thin ice.

 The state's oil industry needs hundreds of miles of ice roads over land for its operations, which are specially designed for freezing conditions.
-Companies are investing in technology to help it cope with steadily shrinking winters.
+Companies are investing in technology to help them cope with steadily shrinking winters.

 Alaska had an unusually cold January this year, but the state is warming twice as fast as the global average.
-In Anchorage, a city defined by its winters, that means residents are recalibrating their relationship with the coldest season.
+In Anchorage, a city defined by its winters, this means residents are recalibrating their relationship with the coldest season.

 The winter started off warm, disappointing cross-country skiers who can normally use dozens of miles of trails in the city's parks.
 At a major high school race in December, skiers competed on a mile-long stretch of man-made snow that wound through grass and ice.